-This course outline has been prepared by the California Grand Juror’s Association whose goal is to bring broader recognition of the California Grand Jury system to the citizens of this state.
-The purpose of this course is to learn about the constitution and function of the grand jury, how it has helped to improve government, how it actually operates, and how course registrants and other citizens can apply to serve on the grand jury of any of the 58 counties in California.
+This course outline has been prepared by the Civil Grand Juror’s Association of California whose goal is to bring broader recognition of the California Civil Grand Jury system to the citizens of this state.
+The purpose of this course is to learn about the constitution and function of the civil grand jury, how it has helped to improve government, how it actually operates, and how course registrants and other citizens can apply to serve on the civil grand jury of any of the 58 counties in California.

 Courses have been given at a number of Osher Chapter sites.

 Three, two-hour class meetings

 As an OLLI course, no textbook is required

 OLLI offerings do not offer college credit, nor are grades issued

 Enrollees are required to be 50 years of age or older

 When putting a course together, it is strongly suggested that there be a course moderator whose responsibility it will be to introduce the various speakers who will address the class.
 Also, the moderator should be responsible to see that adequate numbers of whatever handouts are used will be available to the enrollees.
 The moderator will also be expected to coordinate the various speakers and make certain the guest speakers receive written information on what material is to be covered and know what their time schedule will be.